 After Disneyland’s initial success in 1955, Walt set to expanding his park, and in 1958 New Orleans Square was announced, and it would finally include a haunted house.
 Before New Orleans Square was built however, the tail end of Frontierland already had New Orleans vibe, including Aunt Jemima’s Kitchen with its elegant wrought iron, and the Swift Chicken Plantation.
 In fact the street they were located on was called New Orleans Street.
 Today Aunt Jemima’s Kitchen is River Belle Terrace, but the Chicken Plantation was demolished to make way for the Haunted Mansion.

-With the setting of the haunted house now in the elegant southern city of New Orleans, it seemed more appropriate to have to be a mansion, and was then dubbed the “Haunted Mansion” But while the setting was in the south, the main inspiration for the Haunted Mansion’s exterior came from a northern home, the Evergreen House in Baltimore, Maryland, built in 1857, but in 1942 it became a museum and part of Johns Hopkins University.
+With the setting of the haunted house now in the elegant southern city of New Orleans, it seemed more appropriate to have to be a mansion, and was then dubbed the “Haunted Mansion” But while the setting was in the south, the main inspiration for the Haunted Mansion’s exterior came from a northern home, the Evergreen House in Baltimore, Maryland, built in 1857, but in 1942 it became a museum and part of Johns Hopkins University, as well as the Lydecker House, also of Baltimore.
+The Lydecker was built in 1903, but demolished in 1967.
 Imagineer Ken Anderson made a rough sketch of the new southern plantation and fellow Imagineer Sam McKim transformed it into a painting.
 A stunning, but slightly ramshackle antebellum mansion emerged from trees covered in Spanish moss, but Walt wasn’t a fan of the abandoned appearance of the mansion.
 Everything at Disneyland was bright and clean, so he said “We’ll take care of the outside and let the ghosts take care of the inside.”